worldcoin/orb-firmware/main_board/src/optics/ir_camera_system/README.md

         Pearl: Timer 8 - Channels 1 (TOF), 3 (IR_EYE), 4 (IR_FACE)
         Diamond: Timer 20 - Channels 1 (TOF), 3 (IR_EYE), 4 (IR_FACE)

-All timers are configured in single-shot mode, triggered by the master timer, with pulses ranging from 0us to the max on-time of each configuration (5000us for Pearl, 8000us for Diamond).
+All slave timers are configured in single-shot mode, triggered by the master timer, with pulses ranging from 0us to the max on-time of each configuration (5000us for Pearl, 8000us for Diamond).
 Timers operate with a prescaler such that 1 tick equals 1us, and are set in PWM mode 2 (output transitions from 0 to 1 t Compare-Capture events).
 The Capture Compare Register (CCR) is set to the start delay value, and the Auto Reload Register (ARR) is configured to on_time_us + start_delay.

+On the Diamond Orb the start delay of the camera triggers (CAMERA_TRIGGER_TIMER_START_DELAY_US) is configured as a larger value than the start delay of the IR LEDs (IR_LED_TIMER_START_DELAY_US).
+This is done because the constant current sources need approximately 70 us to ramp up the LED current.

 ### Timer Configuration: